Corps of Cadets

 Rook Basic Leadership Training takes place from December through March.
 Rooks now begin to assume small-unit leadership roles and practice the basic principles of leadership.
 Learning how to lead, the importance of initiative, effective communication and learning how to council and train others will become increasingly important skills as they assume higher levels of responsibility during sophomore year.

-Recognition Day is held in March.
+Recognition Day is held in the spring.
 With the regiment formed and on parade, rooks are formally recognized as cadets.

 Becoming a cadet isn't just about enduring the challenges of a rook's yearlong journey.
 Recognition Day and its ceremony symbolize preparedness for greater responsibility within the Corps of Cadets and as a Norwich student.
 Rooks are now part of the vision of Norwich's founder, Capt.
 Alden Partridge, who believed in developing citizen soldiers.
 Recognition Day does not mark the end of a cadet's leadership development.
 It is only the beginning.